alexqfredrickson/notes/aws/aws.md

 ### Route 53

 Route 53 features include domain registration, DNS, traffic flow, health checking, and failover.
 Route 53 does not support DHCP, routing or caching.

+### Service Catalog

+Service Catalog is a portfolio of IaC templates (CloudFormation and/or Terraform), which Service Catalog administrators can "approve" for use on AWS.
+It's not entirely clear to me why you'd want to use this, and it was probably built out for a particular enterprise use-case.

+### OpsWorks

+OpsWorks is an AWS-managed Chef/Puppet service.

+### Direct Connect

+Direct Connect is a service that allows your network to privately connect directly to AWS via fiber-optic cables.
+The use-case is increased bandwidth throughput and bypassing ISPs.
+1 Gbps and 10 Gbps speeds are available.

 ## Concepts